OCEANS IN SPACE

 As co-author Björn Benneke explains, “We previously thought that planets that were a bit larger than Earth were big balls of metal and rock, like scaled-up versions of Earth, and that’s why we called them super-Earths.
 However, we have now shown that these two planets, Kepler-138 c and d, are quite different in nature and that a big fraction of their entire volume is likely composed of water.
 It is the best evidence yet for water worlds, a type of planet that was theorized by astronomers to exist for a long time.”

-Whether and what kind of strange life exists in these unbelievably deep, massive oceans may remain a mystery for years to come, give the vast distances involved – the star system is over 200 light years from us.
+Whether and what kind of strange life exists in these unbelievably deep, massive oceans may remain a mystery for years to come, given the vast distances involved – the star system is over 200 light years from us.
 We can’t send probes (yet) but with increasingly sophisticated telescopes researchers can analyze the atmospheres of these distant worlds and give us clues to possible life processes in their oceans.
-With NASA’s James Webb Space Telescope only just getting started, we may soon discover more oceans world closer to home… or further out amid the endless stars of the galaxy.
+With NASA’s James Webb Space Telescope only just getting started, we may soon discover more oceans world closer to home… or further out amid the endless stars of our galaxy.

 Text: Chris Hatherill | Images: NASA